andikadwikid/andikadwikid/README.md

 </header> -->

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=andikadwikid&label=Profile%20views&color=0e75b6&style=flat" alt="andikadwikid" /> </p>
-<p>I am a proficient programmer in PHP and JavaScript.
-I started learning to code when I was 18 years old.
-I have experience using a PHP framework (Laravel).
-I'm looking for an experience that can develop my background skills..</p>
+<p>I am a programmer proficient in php and javascript.
+I started learning coding when I was 18 years old.
+I have experience using php framework (Laravel) and Express Js.
+I'm looking for an experience that can develop my IT background and skills.</p>

 - 🌱 I’m currently learning **Laravel and React Js**